llgtr/dotfiles/README.md

 Run `install` to get started.

-### Subtrees
+### Git subtrees

-Subtrees are used to include packages for emacs and vim.
-Use the following commands to add and update new ones.
+Subtrees are used to include dependencies for this repo.
+This ensures that the configuration is easy to clone and will be independent from upstream changes.
+Use the following commands to add and update:

 * Add remote (optional)
   * `git remote add <name> <git_url>`